-CONSOLIDATING ENGLISH (Years 3 - 6)

-Listening Speaking Reading/viewing Writing

-understand most spoken and audiovisual texts, and can identify specific information if questions are given beforehand are beginning to use some cultural expectations when listening to English (eg eye contact, distance, gesture) understand the main points of small amounts of non-literal and generalised information when appropriate background is given respond to different registers and understand the importance of listening for different purposes can interpret meaning and feelings from intonation, volume, stress, repetition and pacing can respond appropriately in most unplanned exchanges can understand subject-specific vocabulary in most contexts request repetition or clarification if speech contains too many cultural references may ask for clarification and extra time when participating in complex listening tasks, group performances or class discussions. choose between ways of expressing statements, questions, offers and commands, and use them accurately prepare and present talks to an audience, construct brief oral arguments and can take on the role of welcoming, introducing or thanking a visiting speaker experiment with how meanings are varied by changing volume, intonation and emphasis when speaking and reading aloud enter and exit conversations using less formulaic initiating and closing moves negotiate and participate successfully in group work seek information by using a range of questions with varying degrees of accuracy use a growing range of everyday and specialist vocabulary in all learning areas (eg subtract, calculate), and can identify multiple meanings of many familiar words (eg a space between words, outer space) reproduce a range of colloquialisms and idioms with confidence (eg Who do you go for?) read a range of texts, including imaginative literary texts and informative texts (eg longer, more complex illustrated sequential explanations, such as life cycles and flow charts) participate in class and group discussions to interpret texts, giving their own opinion and comparing it with those of others identify the purpose and intended audience of texts identify main ideas and specific information in texts, and demonstrate understanding of the storyline when retelling, paraphrasing and answering questions find specific information or detail from informative texts to answer 'how' or 'why' questions, and draw conclusions and make decisions based on information gained from different sources continue to use first language, culture and experiences, when given the opportunity, in order to compare and contrast text types and meanings, and thus enhance their comprehension and cognitive abilities in both use text models to assist with text structure and sources to provide essential content information plan their writing with particular audiences in mind use some formulaic expressions (eg I will now discuss) and employ structural features such as headings and subheadings are beginning to use phrases of time at the beginning of sentences to foreground particular elements of the text (eg At the beginning of the year), and use the passive voice as part of science reporting (eg The leaf was put in the sun rather than We put the leaf in the sun) demonstrate control over grammatical features such as tenses, different types of verbs, phrases of time and place, compound and complex sentences, and pronoun reference demonstrate a growing vocabulary, including technical vocabulary, for creating texts in a range of learning areas, and are beginning to understand how vocabulary choice is linked to the tenor of the texts (eg
+Listening Speaking Reading/viewing Writing generalised information when appropriate background is given respond to different registers and understand the importance of listening for different purposes can interpret meaning and feelings from intonation, volume, stress, repetition and pacing can respond appropriately in most unplanned exchanges can understand subject-specific vocabulary in most contexts request repetition or clarification if speech contains too many cultural references may ask for clarification and extra time when participating in complex listening tasks, group performances or class discussions. experiment with how meanings are varied by changing volume, intonation and emphasis when speaking and reading aloud enter and exit conversations using less formulaic initiating and closing moves negotiate and participate successfully in group work seek information by using a range of questions with varying degrees of accuracy use a growing range of everyday and specialist vocabulary in all learning areas (eg. subtract, calculate), and can identify multiple meanings of many familiar words (eg. a space between words, outer space) reproduce a range of colloquialisms and idioms with confidence (eg. Who do you go for?) use phrases of time and place to expand information, longer noun groups to expand descriptions, identify the purpose and intended audience of texts identify main ideas and specific information in texts, and demonstrate understanding of the storyline when retelling, paraphrasing and answering questions find specific information or detail from informative texts to answer 'how' or 'why' questions, and draw conclusions and make decisions based on information gained from different sources continue to use first language, culture and experiences, when given the opportunity, in order to compare and contrast text types and meanings, and thus enhance their comprehension and cognitive abilities in both languages use knowledge of grammar to decode complex sentences and reread texts to confirm details if the information is incompletely understood are beginning to use phrases of time at the beginning of sentences to foreground particular elements of the text (eg. At the beginning of the year), and use the passive voice as part of science reporting (eg. The leaf was put in the sun rather than We put the leaf in the sun) demonstrate control over grammatical features such as tenses, different types of verbs, phrases of time and place, compound and complex sentences, and pronoun reference demonstrate a growing vocabulary, including technical vocabulary, for creating texts in a range of learning areas, and are beginning to understand how vocabulary choice is linked to the tenor of the texts (eg. abdomen, stomach, belly) employ a range of modal elements and a small range of